nmshd/documentation/_docs_integrate/terminate-relationships.md

 In each case (accept/reject/revoke), your peer is notified of the decision (for Connector users: this happens with the RelationshipReactivationCompletedEvent).
 Each use case has the relationshipId as input.
 Only accepting the reactivation changes the status of the Relationship (from `Terminated` to `Active`), requesting/rejecting/revoking the reactivation don't change it.
 However, they still are recorded in the [Relationship's audit log]({% link _docs_integrate/data-model-overview.md %}#auditlogentry).

-## Decompose a Relationship

-Decomposing a Relationship deletes the Relationship, all shared attributes, all notifications and all requests to/from the peer from the App/Connector.
-If the [RelationshipTemplate]({% link _docs_integrate/data-model-overview.md %}#relationship-template) used with the Relationship was single use (its `maxNumberOfAllocations` is 1), it is deleted.
-If the RelationshipTemplate is not single-use but owned by the peer, it is deleted and you ask for a new Template if you want to create another Relationship.
-The messages to/from the peer are also deleted with one exception: if you have sent a message to multiple recipients, the message is not deleted but the peer's address is replaced with a pseudonym.

-After one side has decomposed, reactivating the Relationship is impossible.

-The use case is [Decompose Relationship]({% link _docs_use-cases/use-case-transport-decompose-relationship.md %}) and takes the relationshipId as input.
-The peer is notified of the Decomposition (for Connector users: with a RelationshipChangedEvent) and is expected to follow suit once the shared data is no longer needed.
-Only after both sides decomposed the Relationship, it and its communication history are deleted from the Backbone.